dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 1. Finally, to connect to the vm, you will need to know it's fully qualified domin name (fqdn) and/or ip address.
 You can get all the details about your vm using:

+    > **Note**: When your VM is shutdown and "deallocated" it's IP address will be released.
+It most likely will have a different address if you restart it again.
+The FQDN (Fully Qualified Domain Name) however will remain the same, so in general the FQDN is an easier way to connect to your VM.

     ```bash
     azure vm show --resource-group <name>group --name <name>vm
     ```